muttakin-ahmed/SeleniumWithPython/README.md

-test-repo
+Selenium for UI Automation with Python
 =========

-this is a test repo
+This is a repository for Selenium scripts for UI automation, written in Python.